dreasyquia/spending-tracker/README.md

 have difficulty resisting the urge to spend my money and in turn, keeping track of all my purchases as a university student.
 Therefore, in addition to being a challenging project I wanted to take on, the spending tracker will also be a useful application to me after the term is over.

+##User Stories
+- As a user, I want to be able to record a purchase in my purchase history.
+- As a user, I want to be able to see all the purchases I have made.
+- As a user, I want to be able to categorize my purchases.
+- As a user, I want to be able to calculate how much money I spent within a given time frame,